 As a federal contractor, you don't have time to review each resume, let alone create a report indicating why you did or did not select them for an interview.
 But, under the Internet Applicant Rule regulated by the Office of Federal Contractor Compliance Programs (OFCCP), if you so much glance at a resume, you must report on that candidate.

 The candidates you don't hire shouldn't take valuable time from your day.
-To find out more about compliance, candidate batching and easy reporting, schedule a demo to see the software in action.
+To find out more about compliance, candidate screening and easy reporting, schedule a demo to see BirdDogHR's Applicant Tracking Software in action.